alezost/aurel/README.md

 In both modes you can press <kbd>d</kbd> to download the package, but don't forget to set `aurel-download-directory` before.

+Using prefix (<kbd>C-u</kbd>) before interactive commands creates a new info or list buffer instead of using the existing ones.
+That allows, for example, to keep results of multiple searches or to look at information about several packages at the same time.

+Maintainer name in an info buffer is a button.
+If you press
+<kbd>RET</kbd> (keep in mind <kbd>C-u</kbd>) on it, a new search for
+packages by this maintainer will happen.

 ## Configuration